 3. We need to earn maximum risk-free income – No harm in being greedy in my investments.
-If I don’t love my money, no body would.
-I want the best of both world, it has to be risk free and has to earn maximum return.
+If I don’t love my money, nobody would.
+I want the best of both worlds, it has to be risk-free and has to earn maximum return.

-The more we can accumulate in our home fund, less we have to take mortgage on.
+The more we accumulate in our home fund, the less we have to mortgage.
 And less mortgage means we can free up funds for other goals in our life.

-Based on these criterion, here is what we have short listed so far.
+Based on this criterion, here is what we have shortlisted so far.

-i) 2 year CD: Not much rate difference than 12 months CD rates.
-Still that extra 0.15 or 0.25% helps a couple of 100’s in two years.
-Capital would be preserved, guaranteed.
-See the 2 year CD rates.
+i) 2-year CD: Not much rate difference than 12 months CD rates.
+Still, that extra 0.15 or 0.25% helps a couple of 100’s in two years.
+Capital would be preserved, and guaranteed.
+See the 2-year CD rates.

 I don’t have to pay any attention to this investment, completely passive.
 20% of our bonus is going towards 2 year CD.

-ii) Prosper peer to peer Lending: I opened a Prosper account and started earning hefty rate from it. although this loan is risky, the recent increase in minimum credit score requirement, makes it a little bit more safe.
-I can at least invest 40% of investable amount in Prosper, and earn around 8-9% return, choosing only high-credit-worthy borrowers.
+ii) Prosper peer-to-peer Lending: I opened a Prosper account and started earning a hefty rate from it. although this loan is risky, the recent increase in the minimum credit score requirement makes it a little bit safer.
+I can at least invest 40% of the investable amount in Prosper, and earn around 8-9% return, choosing only high-credit-worthy borrowers.

 I have to at least read materials and reports to keep u with this investment, a monthly review should be sufficient

-iii) ETF’s : For 2 years investment horizon, we would definitely avoid direct stock exposure.
-Even more so because almost 50% of our home buying fund is already invested in stocks or funds.
-I never invested in ETF’s before, mostly because I never had much idea of what difference can fund fees make.
+iii) ETFs: For a 2-year investment horizon, we would avoid direct stock exposure.
+Even more so because almost 50% of our home-buying fund is already invested in stocks or funds.
+I never invested in ETFs before, mostly because I never had many ideas of what difference can fund fees make.

-I will wait for the stock market to go down from current level, as I always do.
+I will wait for the stock market to go down from the current level, as I always do.
 I will wait for a red signal to buy in with 20% of the bonus amount.
-A 5% drop from current level would be my trigger.
-I may need to spend 30 mins per month for tracking this investment.
+A 5% drop from the current level would be my trigger.
+I may need to spend 30 minutes per month tracking this investment.

-iV) High yield checking account – Our home buying fund has around 20% of money in saving account. we are planning to put 20% of this bonus in that same capital one account, earning near 1% return.
+iV) High-yield checking account – Our home-buying fund has around 20% of the money in a savings account. we are planning to put 20% of this bonus in that same capital one account, earning nearly 1% return.

-This is absolutely passive and I don’t have to spend any time to manage this investment.
+This is passive and I don’t have to spend any time to manage this investment.

-As per our draft calculation, we are going to spend a little more than 30 mins a month to manage this investment.
-And, unless the stock market behaves the way it did in 2008, we can keep our capital preserved and earn around 3-5% income per year for next two years.
+As per our draft calculation, we will spend a little more than 30 mins a month to manage this investment.
+And, unless the stock market behaves the way it did in 2008, we can keep our capital preserved and earn around 3-5% income per year for the next two years.

 As this is a short-term investment, we are not looking for

-ii) Bonds and company papers – Bond market is not good at the moment, and in bull market in stocks, bond market don’t fare well.
+ii) Bonds and company papers – the Bond market is not good at the moment, and in a bull market in stocks, the bond market doesn’t fare well.
 And the bond investment is not as passive as we wanted.

-iv) Treasury – We were interested in series I bonds, we could have earned around 3% inflation adjusted interest, but the 5 years lock-in period is not fitting exactly (yeah, you can break any time with three months interest as penalty).
+iv) Treasury – We were interested in series I bonds, we could have earned around 3% inflation-adjusted interest, but the 5-year lock-in period is not fitting exactly (yeah, you can break any time with three months interest as the penalty).

-Apply your best judgement and know what’s best suitable for you.
+Apply your best judgment and know what’s best suitable for you.
 I don’t invest in futures and options.
-Because, I dont understand them fully.
+Because I don’t understand them fully.

 So, to summarize, if you want to invest some money now, answer these questions about your investment goal

 - Can you actively manage this investment?
-Or want an expert to take care of your money?
+Or do you want an expert to take care of your money?

 - What is your risk profile?
-Are you prepared to see investment losing it’s value?
-You may not have enough money when you need.
+Are you prepared to see investment losing its value?
+You may not have enough money when you need it.

-- Do you know the investment fundamental, how to play it to your advantage?
+- Do you know the investment fundamentals, and how to play it to your advantage?

-- How much time can you devote to manage the investment?
+- How much time can you devote to managing the investment?

-Based on your answer, chose the vehicle fitting best in your situation.
+Based on your answer, choose the vehicle that fits best in your situation.
 And always keep diversification in mind.
-Diversification can alone make you a good investor from an average investor.
+Diversification can alone make you a better investor than an average investor.

-Here’s to your help, some historical performance of different kind of investments.
-But, at the end of the investment return is something only future can decide, not the past.
-So even though stocks outperformed bonds in last 100 years, for next 100 year or so, bond can very well out perform stocks.
+Here’s to your help, some historical performance of different kinds of investments.
+But, at the end of the investment return is something only the future can decide, not the past.
+So even though stocks outperformed bonds in the last 100 years, for the next 100 years or so, a bond can very well outperform stocks.

-CNN money has a great tool which gives automatic investment recommendation based on your input, such as, number of years, risk appetite and offensive vs. defensive investment strategy.
-When I did plot my conservative investment need, it came up with this suggestion.
+CNN Money has a great tool that gives automatic investment recommendations based on your input, such as the number of years, risk appetite, and offensive vs. defensive investment strategy.
+When I did plot my conservative investment need, I came up with this suggestion.

-I do not agree, specially with 10% investment in foreign stock.
-I am reluctant to put this money in stock market in the first place.
-This tool is useful for your long-term investment need, definitely.
+I do not agree, especially with a 10% investment in foreign stock.
+I am reluctant to put this money in the stock market in the first place.
+This tool is useful for your long-term investment needs.

 Readers, what do you think about my strategy?
-What other advice you have for me or any one in my situation?
-If you have searched through Google to land on this page, feel free to ask question in the comment and expect an answer within 48 hours.
-I am not an expert but can point you to righteous direction.
+What other advice do you have for me or anyone in my situation?
+If you have searched through Google to land on this page, feel free to ask questions in the comments and expect an answer within 48 hours.
+I am not an expert but can point you in a righteous direction.